John Orlando Summerhayes

 John Orlando Summerhayes (February 7, 1869 – October 28, 1942) was a medical missionary and surgeon in British India from November 3, 1893, to November 7, 1908, with stations in Dera Ghazi Khan, Pakistan; Quetta, Pakistan; and Kerman, Iran.
 He was head director of the Quetta Medical Hospital.
-His spouse, who he met on his mission, Lucy Alexa Heathcote Summerhayes (née Currie), a midwife and educator, was often described as sharing his work.
+His spouse, whom he met on his mission, Lucy Alexa Heathcote Summerhayes (née Currie), a midwife and educator, was often described as sharing his work.
 Summerhayes was a distinguished military officer who served in World War I and commanded his army ambulance corps team in the Royal Ambulance Medical Corps (RAMC).
 He was the second colonel of three to escort Emperor Charles I and the royal family of Austria-Hungary into exile after the war.

 Early life

 Personal life

 John Orlando Summerhayes was born on February 7, 1869, in Ealing, England to William Summerhayes and Henrietta Summerhayes.
 He lived in Brightling Mount, Sussex and was baptized on March 19, 1869.
 On January 19, 1895, John Orland Summerhayes married Lucy Alexa Heathcote Currie.
 Lucy was the daughter of Robert Currie and the granddaughter of Sir.
 Frederick Currie who served as the Foreign Secretary of State to India's government and Punjab's Governor for a time.
 She was also a fellow missionary and hospital nurse with a midwifery certificate.
 Together, they had eight children.
 John died on October 28, 1942, at Newhaven.